Ernst Oppert: Later life

 Oppert returned to Germany, where he thereafter had an unremarkable businessman's life.
 Some sources claim that he spent a few months in jail for this grave robbing episode.
 In 1880 he published a book about Korea titled Ein verschlossenes Land.
 Reisen nach Corea.
 It was originally published by Brockhaus in Leipzig and was also translated into English.
+Other authors of the time who published about Korea called Oppert out for brazenly publishing about his own international incident, referring to the ″monstrous impertinence″ of his book.
+Oppert also translated into German a few more books by other authors about Africa and East Asia.